Are you getting a big IRS income tax refund?

 Of course these are all suggestions.

-Make sure you think seriously about what you will do with your income tax refund.
-Don’t be impulsive and let that money burna hole in your pocket.
+Make sure you take some time and think about what you will do with your income tax refund.
+Don’t be impulsive and let that money burn a hole in your pocket.
 Be responsible and take care of debts.
-If you have money left over then consider some of the fun things you can do.
+Have a little fun too, if you can.